At a Glance

 Uniformity.
 It is a central concept in materials science.
 We have all heard about how a chain is only as strong as its weakest link.
 When metals are not alloyed (or mixed) to uniformity, weak points develop that lead to fracturing of a single link and failure of the entire structure.
 The uniformity of materials is set during the solidification process.
 And the nemesis of uniformity during complex solidification processes is gravity.

-The International Space Station (ISS) U.S. National Laboratory is coming to the 2019 Materials Research Society (MRS) Fall Meeting in Boston to spread to word to the materials community about the unique research platform available on the ISS.
+The International Space Station (ISS) U.S. National Laboratory is coming to the 2019 Materials Research Society (MRS) Fall Meeting in Boston to spread the word to the materials community about the unique research platform available on the ISS.
 Access to the persistent microgravity environment on the ISS means freeing researchers from the one-dimensional force of gravity.
 Microgravity mitigates effects such as buoyancy and sedimentation and can produce materials with a higher degree of uniformity.
 To provide specific examples, I will be giving two technical talks on the role of microgravity in achieving uniformity during materials manufacturing and research opportunities on the ISS.

 - Symposium: SB11.01: Complex Fluids, Hynes Room 306